 <img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

-Monitor levels in real-time, mitigate breaches + report, simply.
+Monitor levels in real-time, mitigate breaches + leverage AI to improve, simply.

-Rayven is world-leading technology that enables you to easily create and deliver a custom Light Pollution Monitoring solution for your organisation, fast and affordably.
+Easily create + deliver a custom Light Pollution Monitoring solution for your organisation, fast and affordably.

-Conquer the challenge of assessing, monitoring and improving light pollution, simply.
+Conquer the challenge of assessing, monitoring + improving light pollution, simply.

 brightness-80a